VincentPaulV/CS252-OS-Assignment/README.md

 >In this case we use *strace*

 As we have a basic idea about [System Calls](https://github.com/VincentPaulV/CS252-OS-Assignment#what-are-system-calls) and what they mean, we can delve into understanding what are the actual system calls made are.
-By analyzing the system calls log we can depply understand what exactly the OS does when it comes to the system calls made and how our program actually works!
+By analyzing the system calls log we can deeply understand what exactly the OS does when it comes to the system calls made and how our program actually works!